Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Related Work

-\paragraph*{Handling multi-modality} To model the uncertainty during human driving and account for multi-modal decision making, Trajectron++\cite{salzmann2020trajectron++}, BiTrap~\cite{yao2021bitrap} and SGNet~\cite{wang2022stepwise} exploit a conditional variational autoencoder (CVAE) architecture where the prior on the latent variable is modeled as a mixture of Gaussians.
-AutoBots~\cite{autobots2021} uses Gaussian mixtures as well but considers an encoder-decoder architecture without variational inference.
+\emph{Handling multi-modality: } To model the uncertainty during human driving and account for multi-modal decision making, Trajectron++\cite{salzmann2020trajectron++} and BiTrap~\cite{yao2021bitrap} follow DESIRE~\cite{Lee2017} and exploit a conditional variational autoencoder (CVAE) architecture where the prior on the latent variable is modeled as a mixture of Gaussians.
+MTP~\cite{cui2019mtp}, AutoBots~\cite{autobots2021}, and MultiPath++~\cite{varadarajan2022multipath++} use Gaussian mixtures as well but with an encoder-decoder architecture.
 DiversityGAN~\cite{huang2020diversitygan} takes the architecture of generative adversarial networks to produce stochastic results.
-LaPred~\cite{kim2021lapred} employs $K$ blocks of fully connected layers with random initialization to produce $K$ predictions parallelly.
-P2T~\cite{deo2020p2t} and PGP~\cite{deo2021pgp} rely on a discrete policy under the framework of reinforcement learning to make predictions.
+LaPred~\cite{kim2021lapred} and LanceGCN~\cite{liang2020lanegcn}, employs $K$ predictor networks with random initialization to produce $K$ predictions parallelly.
+Our approach uses a CVAE~\cite{socialvae2022} as its backbone architecture but the latent variables are introduced timewisely~\cite{socialvae2022} to better capture the uncertainty in agent decision making.
+The final distribution is modeled as a sequentially conditioned Gaussian distribution instead of a mixture model.

-\paragraph*{Introducing prior knowledge} Besides leveraging vectorized HD maps, recent works introduce prior knowledge~\cite{casas2020importance} into the process of vehicle trajectory prediction.
-For example, CXX~\cite{luo2020cxx}, WIMP~\cite{khandelwal2020wimp}, P2T~\cite{deo2020p2t}, LaPred~\cite{kim2021lapred}, LaneRCNN~\cite{zeng2021lanercnn} and GOHOME~\cite{gilles2022gohome} select interesting paths traversing the road graph or specific lanes in the graph as the basis to generate numeric coordinates.
+\emph{Introducing prior knowledge: } Recent works introduce prior knowledge~\cite{casas2020importance} into the process of vehicle trajectory prediction by assuming that vehicles' possible movement patterns.
+For example, CXX~\cite{luo2020cxx}, WIMP~\cite{khandelwal2020wimp}, PGP~\cite{deo2021pgp}, LaPred~\cite{kim2021lapred}, LaneRCNN~\cite{zeng2021lanercnn}, HOME~\cite{gilles2021home} and GOHOME~\cite{gilles2022gohome} select interesting paths traversing the road graph or specific lanes in the graph as the basis to generate numeric coordinates.
 TNT~\cite{zhao2021tnt} and GoalNet~\cite{zhang2021goalnet} select goal positions based on the road graph and then perform goal-directed prediction.
-Though achieving impressive results on some benchmarks, such approaches heavily rely on the assumption that vehicles will move between nodes in the road graph or along specific lanes, which is not always true in real-life scenarios.
-In this work, therefore, we focus on comparison with works that do not rely on this assumption.
+Though achieving impressive results, such approaches heavily rely on the assumption that vehicles will move along the road graph, which is not always true in real-life scenarios.
+Thus, we focus on comparisons with works that do not rely on this assumption.